 To establish eligibility for relief under the Convention Against Torture (“CAT”), an applicant must show that it is more likely than not that she will suffer torture if she is forced to return to her country of origin.
 8 C.F.R. § 1208.16(c).
 If the person inflicting the torture is not a governmental actor, the applicant must show that the government acquiesced to the torture.
-The harm Ms. Ortega Rodriguez fears if returned to Colombia meets the definition of torture.
-Rapes, beatings, and mental suffering like that Ms. Ortega Rodriguez has already experienced and that she fears will be her fate if returned have been recognized as forms of torture.
+The harm Ms. Stern fears if returned to Colombia meets the definition of torture.
+Rapes, beatings, and mental suffering like that Ms. Stern has already experienced and that she fears will be her fate if returned have been recognized as forms of torture.

-The likelihood that Ms. Ortega Rodriguez will face these acts of torture if removed to Colombia surpasses the “more likely than not” threshold.
-The record contains substantial evidence of Ms. Ortega Rodriguez’s past torture, expert testimony on her risk of future torture, as well as relevant country conditions information, all of which must be considered in assessing the likelihood of future torture.
+The likelihood that Ms. Stern will face these acts of torture if removed to Colombia surpasses the “more likely than not” threshold.
+The record contains substantial evidence of Ms. Stern’s past torture, expert testimony on her risk of future torture, as well as relevant country conditions information, all of which must be considered in assessing the likelihood of future torture.
 The record evidence describes her partner’s repeated vows to find and kill her if she attempted to escape him and his willingness to act on his threats.
 The evidence documenting widespread abuse and murder of women in Colombia reinforces the likelihood she will be tortured upon return.
-The Colombian government will consent or acquiesce in Ms. Ortega Rodriguez’s partner’s likely torture.
+The Colombian government will consent or acquiesce in Ms. Stern’s partner’s likely torture.
 8 C.F.R. § 1208.18(a)(1).
-As discussed at length above, Colombian authorities consistently refuse to offer any meaningful protection to women like Ms. Ortega Rodriguez.
+As discussed at length above, Colombian authorities consistently refuse to offer any meaningful protection to women like Ms. Stern.
 The ineffectiveness of legal protections for women in Colombia manifests in more than individual injustices.
 Rather, the record definitively shows that it serves as de facto encouragement for the violence.
 Under Second Circuit law, this is tantamount to acquiescence under the CAT.
-Based on the foregoing, Ms. Ortega Rodriguez has established her entitlement to CAT relief.
+Based on the foregoing, Ms. Stern has established her entitlement to CAT relief.

 CONCLUSION

-Ms. Ortega Rodriguez should be granted asylum.
+Ms. Stern should be granted asylum.
 She has suffered past persecution and is eligible for asylum based on her well-founded fear of future persecution.
 As established above, she is a target for that persecution because of her feminist political opinion and her membership in the particular social groups defined as Colombian women and Colombian women in domestic relationships.
 There are no bars to asylum or other factors that should prevent a grant of asylum in her case.
-The mistreatment and torture that Ms. Ortega Rodriguez is likely to face if she is forced to return to Colombia also qualify her for withholding of removal under INA § 241(b)(3) and protection under the UN Convention Against Torture.
+The mistreatment and torture that Ms. Stern is likely to face if she is forced to return to Colombia also qualify her for withholding of removal under INA § 241(b)(3) and protection under the UN Convention Against Torture.

-Date: November 23, 2021
+Date: November [X], 2021

 ___________________